benblasco/librespot-fedora-buildah/README.md

 - [ ] Write some code to create a systemd service for the binary
 - [ ] Share more broadly!

+Tasks to automate launch on host
+- [ ] Copy executable to /usr/local/bin or /usr/bin
+- [ ] for user: loginctl enable-linger
+- [ ] Add the systemd unit file to ~/.config/systemd/user (see inside this repo)
+- [ ] systemctl --user enable --now librespot.user.service

 # Librespot Rust Package

 Github repo